Presidential and Parliamentary Systems of Government

 Parliamentary System of Government

-In this particular system of governance, two houses hold executive positions.
-The president serves as the executive and leader of the state.
-The president’s role is mainly ceremonial.
-The prime minister holds significant authority as the chief executive and leader of the government, working closely with the cabinet to exercise their extensive powers.
-So, it is commonly called the “cabinet form of government.”
-Given that the Parliament is directly accountable to the people, it is commonly referred to as the “responsible government.”
-The executive has a responsibility to the legislature.
-Therefore, there needs to be a more distinct division of powers, unlike in a presidential form of government.
+In this specific government structure, two chambers possess executive authority.
+The president functions as the chief executive and leader of the state.
+The president’s function is mostly ceremonial.
+The prime minister possesses considerable influence as the chief executive and government leader, collaborating closely with the cabinet to use their enormous powers.
+It is usually referred to as the “cabinet form of government.”
+Since the Parliament is directly accountable to the populace, it is often termed a “responsible government.”

 Features of the Parliamentary System